jhpyle/docassemble/_docs/objects.md

 the values of the columns in [SQL].

-For example, assume there is a customer in the [SQL] database with SSN 122-23-2322, whose first name is John and whose last name is John Smith.
+For example, assume there is a customer in the [SQL] database with SSN 122-23-2322, whose first name is John and whose last name is Smith.

 {% highlight yaml %}
 objects: